iNZightVIT/iNZightTools/cran-comments.md

 0 errors | 0 warnings | 0 notes

+This patch fixes failures introduced by changes in the forthcoming version 4.1 of 'survey'.

 ## Downstream dependencies

 I have run R CMD CHECK on downstream dependencies of iNZightTools, and all passed.